-Azure Network Plugin: When Azure network plugin is used, the internal LoadBalancer service with "externalTrafficPolicy=Local" can't be accessed from VMs with an IP in clusterCIDR that does not belong to AKS cluster.
+Azure Network Plugin: When Azure network plugin is used, the internal LoadBalancer service with "externalTrafficPolicy=Local" can't be accessed from VMs with an IP in clusterCIDR that doesn't belong to AKS cluster.

 Kubernetes service address range: This parameter is the set of virtual IPs that Kubernetes assigns to internal services in your cluster.
+This range can't be updated after you create your cluster.
 You can use any private address range that satisfies the following requirements:

 - Must not be within the virtual network IP address range of your cluster